Vernier

 Not Generic Coaching

 This isn't a seminar framework or a group coaching program.
 It's a diagnostic — specific to your business, your numbers, and your situation.
-Randy has run this on commercial contractors for 20+ years.
-The questions he asks in Session 1 are the ones that cut to where the actual problem is, not where it looks like it is from the outside.
+Our team has run this on commercial contractors for 20+ years.
+The questions asked in Session 1 are the ones that cut to where the actual problem is, not where it looks like it is from the outside.

 Contractor Consulting